Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Background and Related Work

 Shortcut learning, where models rely on superficial patterns rather than task-relevant features, is well-documented in NLP~\citep{geirhos2020shortcut, du2022shortcut_survey}.
 Token-level shortcuts, such as annotation artifacts~\citep{gururangan2018annotation, mccoy2019right} and spurious word-label correlations in text classification~\citep{wang2022identifying, du2023less_learn_shortcut, zhou2024navigating}, are particularly prevalent.

-Existing mitigation methods generally operate at training time and impose significant requirements on auxiliary information: Group DRO ~\citep{sagawa2020distributionally} relies on shortcut annotations, JTT~\citep{liu2021just_train_twice} involves full-model retraining by upweighting misclassified samples and DFR~\citep{kirichenko2023last_layer} replaces the classification head with logistic regression, and NFL~\citep{chew2024nfl} applies regularization to prevent deviation from an untrained base model.
-All of these methods are unable to adapt when such auxiliary information is unavailable.
+Existing mitigation methods generally operate during training and require auxiliary information: Group DRO ~\citep{sagawa2020distributionally} needs shortcut annotations, JTT~\citep{liu2021just_train_twice} involves full-model retraining by upweighting misclassified samples, DFR~\citep{kirichenko2023last_layer} replaces the classification head with logistic regression, and NFL~\citep{chew2024nfl} applies regularization to prevent deviation from an untrained base model.
+Recent methods such as InterpoLL~\citep{korakakis2025mitigating} and FairFlow~\citep{cheng2024fairflow} further reduce supervision via representation interpolation and undecided learning, respectively.
+Closely related to our approach, LTGR~\citep{du2021towards} uses gradient signals to identify influential tokens during training, and C2L~\citep{choi2022c2l} masks attribution-selected tokens to build contrastive counterfactual pairs.
+These methods cannot adapt when only a converged model and unlabeled test data remain.
+We position in detail the technical novelty of our approach in Appendix~\ref{app:positioning}.

-On the other hand, test-time adaptation (TTA) methods developed for vision tasks~\citep{wang2021tent, niu2022eata, sun2020test} address post-training distribution shifts and rely on batch normalization and continuous inputs, making them not directly applicable to text encoders like BERT~\citep{zhao2023pitfalls}, which typically use layer normalization.
-These constraints leave deployment-time shortcut mitigation in text unaddressed.
+Test-time adaptation (TTA) targets deployment-time distribution shift but is largely built for vision architectures~\citep{wang2021tent, niu2022eata, sun2020test}, relying on batch normalization and continuous inputs that do not transfer to text encoders such as BERT~\citep{zhao2023pitfalls}.
+We discuss related work in detail in Appendix~\ref{app:related_work}.

-Our method bridges this gap by combining gradient-based attribution~\citep{sundararajan2017axiomatic, li2016understanding} with contrastive learning~\citep{chen2020simclr, gao2021simcse}, departing from prior work in two ways: we use attribution not for explanation but to capture shortcut tokens at deployment time, and we construct contrastive positive pairs through targeted masking of these tokens rather than generic augmentations.
-Detailed discussions of related work are provided in Appendix~\ref{app:related_work}.